Station usage in Tyne and Wear

 This is a list of railway stations in Tyne and Wear, with estimated usage figures gathered from data collected by the Office of Rail and Road (ORR).
-As of May 2020, there are seven National Rail stations located within the county of Tyne and Wear, from which around 9.73 million passenger journeys were made during 2018–19.
-There are also 60 Tyne and Wear Metro stations in the county, with around 36.4 million journeys made across the network during 2018–19.
+As of April 2026, there are eight (Note: While Northumberland Park is open as of February 2026, it was not open during the previous ORR statistical period and has therefore been omitted.)
+National Rail stations located within the county of Tyne and Wear, from which around 12.20 million passenger journeys were made during 2024–25.
+There are also 60 Tyne and Wear Metro stations in the county, with around 32.2 million journeys made across the network during 2024–25.